IvanXh0/IvansZoo-ReactJS-NestJS/README.md

 # Ivan's Zoo

-The Ivan's Zoo is a web application that allows users to manage and organize animals and zookeepers within a zoo.
+Ivan's Zoo is a web application that allows users to manage and organize animals and zookeepers within a zoo.
 It provides features for adding, deleting, and viewing animals and zookeepers, as well as an admin panel for administrative tasks.

 ## Technologies Used

 - Frontend: React
-- Backend: NestJS
+- Backend: NestJS w/ TypeORM
 - Database: PostgreSQL

 ## Getting Started